smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 in the Cumulus library CLI to write out example queries.
 They will go into a folder inside your study called `reference_sql`.

+To document your study strucuture, you can use the `generate-md` command to create markdown tables you can copy into your study docs.
+Note that, as of this writing, you'll need to supply a description for each field by hand.
+This output will be generated inside your study, in a file named `{study name}_generated.md`.

 ### Working with TableBuilders

 We have a base